oplS17projects/Hermes/README.md

 After we have finished the user interface and connecting the machines, we will need to merge them together and begin expanding the utility if time permits.

 ### First Milestone (Sun Apr 9)
-Get two different machines to relay information.
+Get two different machines to relay information meaningfully.

 ### Second Milestone (Sun Apr 16)
-Get a GUI that looks professional and uses the correct format
+Get a GUI that looks professional and uses the correct format.

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
 Merging the GUI and information relay together into one program.
 If time permits we also plan on adding additional features.